Mayo Roasted Chicken

-Roast chicken is a seemingly simple thing to make—buy a whole chicken, season it, and stick it in the oven for about an hour.
+Roasted chicken is a seemingly simple thing to make.
+Just buy a whole chicken, season it, and stick it in the oven for about an hour.
 Easy, right?
-Not if you've tried this and come up with either an unevenly cooked clucker or even dry, sinewy meat that nobody wants to chew.
-Several failed attempts to get perfectly cooked, juicy meat and lightly browned, slightly crisp skin can make you want to give up and buy grocery store rotisserie chicken forever.
+You may have tried oven-roasting a whole bird and come up with an unevenly cooked clucker or even dry, sinewy meat that nobody wants to chew.
+Several failed attempts to get perfectly cooked, juicy meat and lightly browned, slightly crispy skin can make you want to give up and buy grocery store rotisserie chicken forever.

 While there's no shame in taking some supermarket shortcuts sometimes, you can learn to create moist, flavorful roast chicken at home without disappointment.
-Follow our tips below the recipe to create this comforting classic.
+Follow our easy recipe to create this comforting classic.

 - Kosher salt and freshly ground black pepper